Supercomputing-System-AI-Lab/xPress/README.md

 dFlash block-16 drafter, single-sequence decoding, at most 2048 generated tokens, on a single H200.

 Tolerances: acceptance ±0.1 (bf16 varies slightly across GPU models/driver stacks).
-Absolute tok/s depends on your node; the **paired ratio** printed by the interleaved script is the number to compare.
+Absolute tok/s depends on your node.
+The **paired ratio** printed by the interleaved script is the number to compare.

 ---